frederic-perez/AmE-dictionary/data/dictionary.md

 __unconvinced__
 __uncorroborated__ _adj_ Unsupported by other evidence. _Syn_ unsubstantiated
 __uncouth__ _adj_ :seven: /un-KOOTH/ Uncouth means “behaving in a rude way” or “not polite or socially acceptable.”
 Lacking refinement or cultivation or taste. _Syn_ rough-cut, vulgar, coarse, common _He was an uncouth fellow, ragged and dirty and unshaven._ _Stacy realized it would be uncouth to show up to the party without a gift, so she picked up a bottle of wine on the way._
-__uncover__ _v_ __2__ To manifest or disclose; reveal: _uncovered new evidence._
+__uncover__ _v_ :two: __2__ To manifest or disclose; reveal: _uncovered new evidence._
 __uncrating__
 __uncross__ _vt_ _Uncross our arms._
 __unction__ _n_
-__unctuous__ _adj_ :six::dart: /UNK-chuh-wus/ Unctuous is a formal word used to describe someone who speaks and behaves in a way that is meant to seem friendly and polite but that is unpleasant because it is obviously not sincere.
+__unctuous__ _adj_ :seven::dart: /UNK-chuh-wus/ Unctuous is a formal word used to describe someone who speaks and behaves in a way that is meant to seem friendly and polite but that is unpleasant because it is obviously not sincere.
 It can also mean “fatty,” “oily,” and “smooth and greasy in texture or appearance.”
 Characterized by affected, exaggerated, or insincere earnestness. _Syn_ oleaginous, buttery, fulsome, smarmy, oily _Politicians are often at their most unctuous during election years, full of empty promises made solely to win over certain voters._ _Braising chicken thighs with their skins on creates a rich, unctuous sauce that can be spooned back over the finished dish._
 __uncured__ _v_ _Organic grass-fed uncured hot dogs._
 __undaunted__
 __undemosaick__ _v_ _Undemosaicked pixels._